-Kurt joined Vanderbilt in 2000 in Management Information Systems.
+Shepherd joined Vanderbilt in 2000 in Management Information Systems.
 He remained in MIS serving in multiple roles while completing his MBA at the Owen Graduate School of Management.
-Subsequent to earning his MBA, Kurt began his career in finance and administration within the Center for Stem Cell Biology (part of the School of Medicine Basic Sciences).
-In 2013, Kurt moved to University Enrollment Affairs as the Director of Administration and Finance where he remained until June of 2016 at which point he joined the Provost finance team.
-In addition to his MBA, Kurt earned his bachelor’s degree in Finance and Management from the University of Evansville.
+Subsequent to earning his MBA, Shepherd began his career in finance and administration within the Center for Stem Cell Biology (part of the School of Medicine Basic Sciences).
+In 2013, Shepherd moved to University Enrollment Affairs as the Director of Administration and Finance where he remained until June of 2016 at which point he joined the Provost finance team.
+In addition to his MBA, Shepherd earned his bachelor’s degree in Finance and Management from the University of Evansville.

 Associate Provost for Education Development and Technologies